-We welcome your enquiries (such as the scope of this round, or how to complete the Response Form).
-All communications will be managed via EECA's Point of Contact at GIDIFund@eeca.govt.nz and must be directed to this email address by the Applicant Deadline for Questions at 5pm, Thursday 09 February 2023.
+We will manage external communications via EECA's point of contact at GIDIFund@eeca.govt.nz.
+All enquiries (such as questions on the scope of this funding round, or how to complete the Response Form) must be directed to this email address by the Applicants Deadline for Questions at 5pm, Thursday 14 July 2022.